gitcoinco/grants-stack/docs/DATA.md

   round(chainId: $chainId, id: $roundId) {
     id
     chainId
+    # payoutStrategy # not currently available but scheduled for addition to the indexer
+    # votingStrategy # not currently available but scheduled for addition to the indexer
+    # projectsMetaPtr # no longer used
-    # program # appears not to be used anymore
+    # program # no longer used
-    roundMetadata # retrieving metadata instead of metadata cid applicationMetadata # retrieving metadata instead of metadata cid applicationsStartTime
+    roundMetadata
+    applicationMetadata
+    applicationsStartTime
     applicationsEndTime
-    donationsStartTime # old name: roundStartTime
+    donationsStartTime # previously named roundStartTime
-    donationsEndTime # old name: roundEndTime
+    donationsEndTime # previously named roundEndTime
     matchTokenAddress
-    # payStrategy # appears to be missing
-    # votingStrategy # appears to be missing
-    # projectsMetaPtr # appears to be no longer used
     applications(first: 1000, condition: { status: APPROVED }) {
       applicationIndex: id
       projectId
       status
-      metadataCid
+      metadata
     }
+    # MISSING: GetProjectOwners
   }
 }
 ```